Skip navigation

 Department: Mathematics, Physics and Electrical Engineering

-I am an assistant professor in applied mathematics at Northumbria University.
+I am an assistant professor in mathematics at Northumbria University.

-My research interests include the theoretical areas of nonlinear waves, pattern formation, dynamical systems, and statistical physics, and the applied areas of metamaterials, nonlinear optics, climate dynamics, and fluid mechanics.
+My research interests include, on the mathematical side, nonlinear waves, pattern formation, dynamical systems, statistical physics, and related fields, and on the application side, metamaterials, nonlinear optics, climate dynamics, fluid mechanics, and related fields.
 I am part of the research group on mathematics of complex and nonlinear phenomena.

 My teaching interests include differential equations, linear algebra, multivariate calculus, applied analysis, computational mathematics, and mathematical modeling.